abdulnaseem/park-now/README.txt

 			  - show the transition of activities from main to booking
 			  - screens --> main | info | booking
 			  - create ParkingSpacesBooking database
+			  - add date and time options
+			  - use logic to calculate the duration of date and time
+			  - calculate the total cost from duration of booking --> Integration made easy
+ -->                      - create the GUI of the navigation drawer
+			  - add the required menus